GitMirroring/gnuboot/site/docs/install/index.md

 With this method, coreboot is finding, loading and executing a VGA option ROM for your graphics hardware.
-This would not be done on laptops, because that implies supplying non-free binary blobs in Libreboot, so this setup would only ever be provided on desktop hardware where no GPU exists or where it is desirable for you to use an external/add-on graphics card
+This would not be done on laptops, because that implies supplying non-free binary blobs in GNU Boot, so this setup would only ever be provided on desktop hardware where no GPU exists or where it is desirable for you to use an external/add-on graphics card